 The Roche Group’s strategy is to focus on finding new medicines and diagnostics that help patients live longer better lives and evolve the practice of medicine.

 Our business activities incur a substantial amount and variety of business taxes including corporate income taxes, employment and other taxes.
-In addition, we collect and pay employee taxes and indirect taxes such as Value Added Tax (VAT).
+In addition, we collect and pay employee taxes and indirect taxes such as VAT.
 We operate policies and governance to ensure compliance with UK tax law.

-In accordance with the companies’ and the Roche Group’s continued commitment to transparency, and UK legal requirements, this document sets out:
+In accordance with the Roche Group’s commitment to transparency, this document sets out:

 - Our approach to governance, risk management and compliance with UK tax laws